davidbeechey/minecraft-server-discord-bot/README.md

 * `bot.py` adds the #status command functionality, which gets the status of the minecraft server and sends as an embed to a discord channel.
 * `alerts.py` adds alert functionality, so that when the server starts/stops or a user joins/leaves it sends a message to a discord channel.

+I used the [Minecraft Server Status JSON API](https://api.mcsrvstat.us/) to get the server status.

 ## Requirements
 * [Discord](https://discordapp.com/) account
 * Python